Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda.

 Yogi, Yoga practice, Atman-Brahman union

-The Yogi according to Bhagavad Gita (Yoga Philosophy).
+The Yogi according to Bhagavad Gita (Philosophy of Yoga).

 In the Bhagavad Gita the word “Yogi” appears many times.
 The two verses shown as examples contain definitions of Yogi.

-In Chapter 5 The Yoga of Renunciation of Action, Sri Krishna tells Arjuna:
+In Chapter 5 The Yoga of Renunciation of Action, Sri Krishna said to Arjuna:

-Bhagavad Gita (Yoga Philosophy) V-24.
+Bhagavad Gita (Philosophy of Yoga) V-24.
 Yogi one with Brahman

-In chapter 6- The Yoga of Meditation, Sri Krishna tells Arjuna:
+In chapter 6- The Yoga of Meditation, Sri Krishna said to Arjuna:

-In Chapter 4 - The Yoga of Knowledge and Renunciation of Action, Sri Krishna tells Arjuna:
+In Chapter 4 - The Yoga of Knowledge and Renunciation of Action, Sri Krishna said to Arjuna:

 For Sri Ramakrishna: